Sixstring982/PicFX/README.md

 	run.

-	A script consists of a series of any of the commands listed in section
-	4. If you wish to see an example, there is a sample script called demo.pfs located in the samples folder.
+	A script consists of a series of any of the commands listed in section four.
+If you wish to see an example, there is a sample script called demo.pfs located in the samples folder.